Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.0 (OFF)
 			// Maximum: 99999.0
 			"Force Spawn"				"0.0"

+			// (Co-Op modes only) Mutant Tanks should prioritize throwing rocks.
+			// Note: Tanks only prioritize throwing rocks on Advanced and Expert modes by default.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Competitive" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF, let the game determine Mutant Tanks' attack.
+			// 1/"enabled"/"true"/"on"/"yes": ON, force Mutant Tanks to prioritize throwing rocks.
+			"Prioritize Throws"			"0"

 			// The stasis mode of Mutant Tanks when spawning.
 			// Note: Do not change this setting if you are unsure of how it works.